jodienorris030/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of designing user-friendly and robust software systems, as well as the ongoing challenge of staying ahead of potential errors or vulnerabilities.
 It also emphasizes the need for continuous learning and adaptation in the field of programming, as new technologies and user behaviors continue to evolve.

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging the ever-present possibility of unexpected user behavior or errors.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.